-A radial head fracture is a break to the radius bone in the forearm just below the elbow joint and usually occurs as a result of a fall onto an outstretched hand.
-This elbow injury causes instant pain to the joint which would make it very hard to move the arm.
-There are different grades of this injury which affects how it is treated, read more on this below.
+A radial head fracture is a break to the radius bone in the forearm just below the elbow joint.
+It usually occurs as a result of a fall onto an outstretched hand, causing instant pain in the joint.
+There are different grades of injury, which affects how it is treated.

-Symptoms of a radial head fracture of the humerus include instant pain at the time of injury which is located on the inside of the elbow joint.
-Immediate swelling with difficulty turning the arm over and pain when attempting to bend or straighten the elbow.
+- Symptoms of a radial head fracture include instant pain at the time of injury.
+Pain is located on the inside of the elbow joint.